 - ASA 105, Coastal Navigation and ASA 107, Celestial Navigation will be held in a very large, well-ventilated classroom.
 Maximum capacity is 6 (usual capacity is 12).
 Students will be seated at their own tables 6' or further apart.
-Masks are required.
+Masks are required at all times.

 - ASA 105/106 Combo and ASA 106, Advanced Coastal Cruising are overnight courses.
 Classes are on the schedule for September and October and are open for enrollment.